GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 1. [Create or select a Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) and ensure that [billing is enabled for your Google Cloud project](https://cloud.google.com/billing/docs/how-to/verify-billing-enabled#console).

+1. To provide a secure and reliable connection to solutions Web UI, you need to own a domain name used to access the web application.
+A SSL load balancer with managed certificate are provisioned for your domain and securely routes traffic to the WebUI application.

 1. This example code is deployed through terraform using the identity of a least privilege service account.
 To create this service account and validate other requirements with a setup script, your user identity must have the following [IAM Roles](https://cloud.google.com/iam/docs/roles-overview):

     - Roles required at the organization: